mike632t/x11-calc/README.md

 ### Known Issues

-On  UNIX/Linux a 24&#8209;bit colour display is required, while on VMS  the simulator requires a black and white display.
+On UNIX/Linux a 24 bit colour display is required.

+VMS only supports a black and white display.

 Keyboard shortcuts only work on Linux.